dbespiatykh/TBGenoPipe/config/README.md

 > [!NOTE]
 > Change directory `reads`, and `_1`, and `_2` to suitable in your case values

-## A samples table for SRA accesions
+## A samples table for SRA accessions

 | Run | LibraryLayout |
 | --- | --- |